petrassurna/DotNetSiteSearch/USiteSearch/README.md

 	![Search exclusion](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/search-exclude.jpg)

 	Typically you would exclude the navigation, footer and common margins.
+You will need to resave each page to reindex these pages.

 10. If you want to remove whole pages from the site search, add the property *blockFromSearch* to document types: